Back to Blog

 How long does furniture last?

-Well, that depends on how much use it’s getting, meaning you’ll probably need to replace items more often in House in Multiple Occupancy than in single-let properties.
-For larger items, you’re looking at around:
+How long furniture will last really depends on how much it's getting used.
+For example, you'll probably need to replace items more regularly in a House in Multiple Occupancy (HMO) than in a single let property.

 • 10 years for wardrobes